Travel to SAGE

 • Sunglasses

 *Note: We encourage participants that do not already own camping equipment to ask friends, family, and/or fellow students for items to loan before purchasing new gear just for SAGE.
-Select outdoor suppliers (e.g., REI) will rent camping equipment, although the REI in Santa Fe does not offer this service.
-The SAGE outfitter will have a limited supply of spare camping equipment available on a first-come, first-served basis.
-The outfitter will only bring spare camping equipment if requested, so you must contact SAGE faculty at least two weeks in advance if you would like to reserve equipment with the outfitter.
+Select outdoor suppliers (e.g., REI) will rent camping equipment.
+The SAGE outfitters will have a limited supply of spare camping equipment available on a first-come, first-served basis.
+The outfitters will only bring spare camping equipment if requested, so you must contact SAGE faculty at least a month in advance if you would like to reserve equipment with the outfitter.
 Please send proof of health insurance and vaccination to summerofappliedgeophysics@gmail.com.

 Frequently Asked Questions